I would like a family member to access your Adult Residential Services at St Elizabeth’s. What do I need to do next?

 What is the criteria for accessing your Adult Residential Services?

 To be an Adult resident at St Elizabeth’s, you must have a primary diagnosis of epilepsy.
 For many of our residents, their epilepsy is accompanied by complex health needs or behaviour, so they benefit from our on-site health and nursing facilities.
-A diagnosis of epilepsy is not a criteria for our respite services – please see our Respite FAQs for more information.

 How is a placement funded?